Violent non-state actor: Description

-Thomas, Kiser, and Casebeer asserted in 2005 that "VNSA play a prominent, often destabilizing role in nearly every humanitarian and political crisis faced by the international community".
+Thomas, Kiser, and William Casebeer asserted in 2005 that "VNSA play a prominent, often destabilizing role in nearly every humanitarian and political crisis faced by the international community".
 As a new type of actor in international relations, VNSAs represent a departure from the traditional Westphalian sovereignty system of states in two ways: by providing an alternative to state governance; and by challenging the state's monopoly of violence.

 Phil Williams stated in 2008 that in the 21st century, they "have become a pervasive challenge to nation-states".
 Williams argues that VNSAs develop out of poor state governance but also contribute to the further undermining of governance by the state.
 He explains that when weak states are "unable to create or maintain the loyalty and allegiance of their populations", "individuals and groups typically revert to or develop alternative patterns of affiliation".
 This causes the family, tribe, clan or other group to become "the main reference points for political action, often in opposition to the state".
 According to Williams, globalization has "not only... challenged individual state capacity to manage economic affairs, it has also provided facilitators and force multipliers for VNSAs".
 Transnational flows of arms, for example, are no longer under the exclusive surveillance of states.
 Globalization helps VNSAs develop transnational social capital and alliances as well as funding opportunities.

 The term has been used in several papers published by the US military.